 Faculty Workspaces and Facilities

-Navigating between campuses can be challenging for faculty, especially when you're looking for a place to make a phone call, meet privately with a student, or get some work done.
+Looking for a place to make a phone call, meet privately with a student, or get some work done?
 Below is some information related to the various locations on both of our campuses where faculty can go to use a computer, have meetings, or use a microwave.

 Faculty Center, 80 Carolina